 Chairman and Chief Executive Officer, Invemed Associates, LLC

 Kenneth G. Langone is the founder and CEO of Invemed Associates LLC, a New York Stock Exchange member firm.
-He is chair of the NYU Langone Health Board of Trustees and vice chair of the NYU Stern School of Business Board of Overseers.
+He is chair of the NYU Langone Health Board of Trustees and vice chair of the NYU Stern School of Business Executive Board.
 He serves on the boards of Center for Strategic and International Studies, St. Patrick’s Cathedral, the Ronald McDonald House of NY, Horatio Alger Society Foundation, and the Harlem Children’s Zone and its charter school, the Promise Academy.
 He was previously a member of the Bucknell University Board of Trustees.

 Thomas S. Murphy